 In a recent assignment, contentgroup has been able to demonstrate the contribution of in-depth research to the achievement of our client’s organisational goals.
 You can check out our past project case studies on our website.

 Our client operates in a highly contested, complex and dynamic work environment.
 There are many internal and external stakeholders, each with different needs and competing priorities.
 With workload set to increase, a best-practice approach to engagement and communication with stakeholders (internal and external) was sought to build stronger relationships to drive greater effectiveness in the business operations.

 Our approach sought to understand the expectations, needs, and priorities of the wide range of community and industry stakeholders.
 The aim was to enable the organization to build stronger relationships with all stakeholders to deliver the benefits of the program of investments.
 The enhanced communications and engagement capabilities would play a significant role in achieving the client’s goals and mitigating their risks.

 To deliver this assignment, the contentgroup team drew upon our Direct 2 Citizen Communications and Engagement (D2CCE) framework.
 The framework places an emphasis on understanding the needs, wants and pain points of key audiences.
-From this understanding the tactics needed to first reach, and then influence the audience are defined.
+From this understanding, the tactics needed to first reach, and then influence the audience as defined.
 The framework also enables the performance measurement of the effectiveness of all activities.

 Delivery of this outcome was only possible because of our client’s genuine desire for change and the skill of the contentgroup team in gaining an understanding of the lived experience of stakeholders.

-Please contact me, or our contentgroup team, if you would like more information on how to access their amazing insights on your target audience and their lived experience.
+Please contact me, or our contentgroup team at email@example.com, if you would like more information on how to access their amazing insights on your target audience and their lived experience.